mostafavilabuw/EnformerAssessment/enformer_analysis/README.md

 # The following scripts use the Enformer model to generate attributions for differential gene expression prediction using the variants found in these 839 individuals.
 - These anlayses use variant information for each gene from ../variant_info_100k/{gene_id}.csv.
 These variant information files are produced from VCF file in 'EnformerAssessment/process_genomic_data/save_snp_info.txt'
+-  These anlayses use reference sequences .../ref_seqs/{gene_id+}.npy' for each gene.
+These reference sequences are produced in 'EnformerAssessment/process_genomic_data/save_ref_seqs.py'

 ## per_SNP_ISM.py
 - save ISM results for Enformer on a given gene set by inserting the main (most common) variant for each SNP position in a gene